Speech and Language Therapist Assistant - French Diploma in Speech and language pathology in Lille (France)

 Hélène obtained her bachelor diploma in speech and language pathology in Lille (France),

-She brilliantly succeeded her thesis with Very Honorable degree.
-After her graduation, she went to Reunion Island (French territory near Madagascar) for two years, where she gained an experience, especially in bilingualism with all age range (from 25 months to 95 years).
+She brilliantly succeeded her thesis with a Very Honorable degree.
+After her graduation, she went to Reunion Island (French territory near Madagascar) for two years, where she gained experience, especially in bilingualism with all age range (from 25 months to 95 years).

-She has worked both as an independent SLP and employed in a medical center for multiple handicapped children and adults.
+She has worked both as an independent SLP and employed in a medical centre for multiple disabled children and adults.
 Her experience is in speech and language delays, intellectual disability, disorders impairment, autism spectrum disorder, difficulties and troubles in swallowing, feeding and chewing, hearing impairment in children, written language and mathematical cognition difficulties, memory and executive functions disorders in children and adults (due to cranial trauma and stroke), stuttering in young children.

-In speech and language therapy, Hélène uses strategies derived from sociocognitive approaches and neuroscience, in order to develop the language.
+In speech and language therapy, Hélène uses strategies derived from sociocognitive approaches and neuroscience, to develop the language.
 Thus, she creates a framework in which communication is a pleasure: “ My patient and I do not speak “to speak”, but to communicate a message, in a given context”.

-It is only for the purpose of giving them a relevant context to work on the different aspects of the
+It is only to give them a relevant context to work on the different aspects of the difficulties they are encountering.”.